justjun0321/Case_study_zealpath/README.md

 # Case_study_zealpath
-Some case study practice I took on Zealpath.com
+Here are some case study practice I took on Zealpath.com

+* Trivago_Market_Case_study - is a report of the effectiveness of three market campaigns /trivago hold, including some extra work on the session data.